hoarus/todo-list/README.md

 NEXT STEPS:
-- Create logic to select project
-- Create logic to create new project
 - Create logic to delete project
 - allow only one form at a time
 - Test if no on-computer storage